Wireless Optical Communication (WOC) Terminal Overview

 Record short videos of the flash on the opposite site, zooming in and out for context.
 Document all potential obstacles in the beam path, especially trees and power lines.

-6. Record the signal with a zoomed video
+6. Record the signal with a video zoomed in on the far site.

 Parts